misterbastean/OpenEDU/README.md

+# READ FIRST
+OpenEDU is currently in the very beginning steps.
+Please be patient as we add content, get things organized, etc.

 # OpenEDU
 OpenEDU is an ongoing project designed to create an open-source, completely free curriculum that K-12 schools can implement in order to eliminate their reliance on expensive, largely ineffective textbook companies.